ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

      clip < ~/.ssh/id_rsa.pub
     ```

 5. Open the [terraform.tfvars](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/terraform.tfvars) file with your IDE, modify the file by adding your `softlayer_username` and `softlayer_api_key`.
-You can retrieve API key and Softlayer username [here](https://knowledgelayer.softlayer.com/procedure/retrieve-your-api-key).
+You can find steps to retrieve API key and Softlayer username [here](https://knowledgelayer.softlayer.com/procedure/retrieve-your-api-key).

 ## Create a LAMP stack server from the terraform configuration
 {: #Createserver}